inside.ewu.edu

 Pre-requisites: accepted to the School psychology graduate program or by permission of the instructor.

-This course provides knowledge and fundamental skills in the evaluation of educational and human service programs.
+Provides knowledge and fundamental skills in the evaluation of educational and human service programs.
 Emphasis is on the evaluator's responsibility for designing and implementing an evaluation, conducting data analysis, and reporting evaluation results for continuous program improvement.
-The course teaches qualitative and quantitative methods to evaluate systems' needs, program acceptability, fidelity, and effectiveness in school-based and clinical settings.
+Covers qualitative and quantitative methods to evaluate systems' needs, program acceptability, fidelity, and effectiveness in school-based and clinical settings.

 PSYC 533.
 SINGLE CASE DESIGN: EVALUATING EDUCATIONAL INTERVENTIONS.
 4 Credits.